 The PCEP organization continues to make minor adjustments to its staffing to respond to developments in construction and the testing and commissioning activities.
-Most recently, Lin Guan has taken on responsibility for the completion of construction and punch lists.
 A copy of the current organization chart is located in Appendix J.

-- PMOC Comment: The increase in the PCEP's staffing levels, particularly the addition of both professional and administrative personnel is encouraging.
-A strong team effort will be required to complete the remaining electrification contract work by December 31, 2023.
-The PMOC is pleased by the recent increase in scheduling resources.
-The PMOC continues to encourage the PCEP team to adopt best scheduling practices such as daily identification of the controlling operation to avoid future schedule related claims. - The PMOC recommends that the PCEP team develop an estimate of the time (duration) and labor hours that will be required to complete the necessary punch list, final inspection, and other similar activities plus the review and acceptance of the project documents, at the earliest possible time.
+PMOC Comment: The Electrification contractor has slipped its target substantial completion date from December 2023 to the contractual date of April 1, 2024.
+The JPB continues to adjust the PCEP team to keep pace with the demands of the contractor's field construction, and testing and commissioning activities.
+The PMOC continues to encourage the PCEP team to adopt best scheduling practices such as daily identification of the controlling operation to avoid future schedule related claims.

+The PMOC recommends that the PCEP team develop an estimate of the time (duration) and labor hours that will be required to complete the necessary punch list, final inspection, and other similar activities plus the review and acceptance of the project documents, at the earliest possible time.
 The results of these estimates should be used to determine whether sufficient staff are available to complete the work within the current project schedule, or whether additional time and/or personnel will be required.
 The PMOC also recommends that the PCEP team consider engaging a specialty inspection firm to perform the necessary work in a timely and efficient manner.